eltociear/v2-core/README.md

 - layer in pool logic and think about how it'd impact the gas costs
 - don't think we need cashflow propagation in the collateral engine
 - generalise the signature for pools to also include the productId -> creates the ability to have many to many relationships
+- because we still haven't fully figured out pools, consider descoping them from mvp
+- create a diagram of alternatives for how pools could work vs. mvp
+- a product is free to choose what exchange / exchanges to use
+- keep products in the core because of the tight dependency with account? -> need to assess pros and cons in more detail
+- consider storing the pool address independently in the product contract as a private var or smth and, do we need a pool manager in that instance or just a simple setter within the product  will do -> worth thinking this through.

 # Summary
 This project uses foundry.
 Licensing is not finalised yet, as a placeholder using MIT in a few places to keep the linter happy.